-How to Apply

->

-> We encourage all prospective students to identify and contact faculty who are conducting research in their field of study.
+We encourage all prospective students to identify and contact faculty who are conducting research in their field of study.
 To browse Scripps faculty and researchers, please visit our research website.

-> It is also important to review the fellowships offered by UCSD's Graduate Division.
+It is also important to review the fellowships offered by UCSD's Graduate Division.

-> The GRE and TOEFL examinations must be taken no later than November for the scores to arrive before the application deadline.
+The TOEFL examinations must be taken no later than November for the scores to arrive before the application deadline.

-> Report GRE scores to:
+Report GRE scores to: